 A torn or otherwise damaged pouch may allow moisture to reach the unused disc and adversely affect reagent performance.
 Do not use a disc from a damaged pouch.

 6. Instrument

-See the Piccolo blood chemistry analyzer or the Piccolo Xpress chemistry analyzer Operator's Manual for complete information on use of the analyzer.
+See the Piccolo Xpress® chemistry analyzer Operator's Manual for complete information on use of the analyzer.

 7. Sample Collection and Preparation